 Skill level(s) required for this tour: Intermediate, can ride for 4-5 hours with average riding experience.
 Whilst the route has be planned for all consequences therefore minimal assistance will be required, (we will have a support unit) the route could be arduous with unsurfaced roads, some very extreme therefore experience would be beneficial as is confidence.

-Proposed Date: Spring and Autumn are a good compromise for travelling in SA – we doing our road trip around South Africa from late April to late May 2026, a time known in the South African tourism industry as ‘secret season’, with great weather and not too many people on the roads.
+Proposed Date: April/May 2026 - Spring and Autumn are a good compromise for travelling in SA – we doing our road trip from late April to late May 2026, a time known in the South African tourism industry as ‘secret season’, with great weather and not too many people on the roads.

 - there is little rain about, with great temperatures, around (25°C).